tensorflow/docs/site/en/api_docs/python/tf/nn/nce_loss.md

 Reference](https://www.tensorflow.org/extras/candidate_sampling.pdf)

-A common use case is to use this method for training, and calculate the full sigmoid loss for evaluation or inference.
-In this case, you must set `partition_strategy="div"` for the two losses to be consistent, as in the following example:
+A common use case is to use this method for training, and calculate the full sigmoid loss for evaluation or inference as in the following example:

 ```python
 if mode == "train":